squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/install.md

 # Installation

-Create an empty project directory and open it with your favorite IDE.
+Create an empty project directory (e.g. `squirrels-tutorial`) and open it with your favorite IDE.
 Also, open the terminal in the same directory.

 **Python 3.10 or higher is required to install Squirrels**.
 Confirm the appropriate version of [Python](https://www.python.org/downloads/) is installed by running: